avantthought/Thinkful/README.md

 # Thinkful
-Projects and Excercises through Thinkful
+A collection of notebooks and exercises through Thinkful.